GemmaButcher-dev/ms2/README.md

     Super Squad provides:
      * Displays to the users if their answer was correct or incorrect.

- 5. As a player I want to go to the next question after recieving feedback from the current one so I can   continue to play the quiz.
+ 5. As a player I want to go to the next question after recieving feedback from the current one so I can continue to play the quiz and increase my knowledge base.

     Super Squad provides:
      * A next question button allowing the player to continue with the quiz after recieving feedback.